 Payment of Liabilities

 .
 The Company shall fully pay or otherwise satisfy all of the Company’s trade payables and other current liabilities when due and shall fully pay or otherwise satisfy all other claims or liabilities relating to the Assets or the Business of the Company incurred through the date of Closing, unless such trade payable claims or liabilities are subject to a good faith dispute described on Schedule 5.8, in which event Seller shall assume such obligation, or otherwise agreed by the parties.
+Any trade payables, other current liabilities, and long term liabilities that have not been paid as of the closing financial statements shall be the basis for an adjustment to the Purchase Price, as described in Section 8.3.

 Antitrust Law Compliance

 .